We accept PayPal, Visa & Mastercard

 Russian aristocrat returns from Paris to her childhood estate, which

 is due to be sold.
-Anton Chekhov's 1903 play highlights the growing
+Anton Chekhov's beloved masterwork highlights the growing

 irrelevancy of the Russian upper classes as the former peasant class